mauicv/genesis-tubs-engine/README.md

 # genesis-tubs-engine

 > Physics engine built in Javascript.
-Genesis-tubs is a reference to the Simpsons episode in which Lisa puts her tooth in coke for a science project and indivertibly creates life.
+Genesis-tubs is a reference to the Simpsons episode in which Lisa puts her tooth in coke for a science project and inadvertently creates life.

 **Note: this project is poorly and only sporadically maintained**